RBI Grade B 2022 Preparation Strategy, Exam Analysis & Cut Off

 1. The plan has been divided into 3 parts- Phase 1 Quant, Reasoning, and English; Phase 2 Economic and Social Issues; Phase 2 Finance & Management.
 Based on your priority, you can pick up any one of the 3 parts.

-2. If you have more than 4 months in hand for your prep, it is advisable to start with the Phase 2 F&M plan, followed by Phase 2 ESI, and finally Phase 1 QRE.
 However, there isn’t any hard and fast rule for it.
 You can also start with Phase 1 QRE if you feel that you are very weak in the same.

 3. Pick up a maximum of 2 subjects in one day, as described in the study plan.
 Do not pick up more than 2 subjects at one point.

-4. If you are a working aspirant, you need to divide your studies into 2 slots- morning and night.
-Get up before other aspirants and start your day with the morning targets provided in the below study plan.
 Try to leave your office by 6 PM, come back home and sleep for 1 hour straight.
 Start studying by 8 PM and give only 3 hours.
 You do not need to burn the proverbial midnight oil.

 6. Phase 1 current affairs are to be covered for 6 months before the exam.
 Phase 2 current affairs need coverage of 1 year prior to the exam.